library-nga/nga-alma-netx-iiif/examples/identifier-patterns.md

 # Identifier and Manifest Patterns

 This file records known identifier conventions used by the integration.
-Examples are intended to document patterns, not to define every possible digital-resource structure.

 ## Alma MMS ID